 Distinctions among real and apparent respiratory motions in human fMRI data

-Jonathan Power, Benjamin Silver, Marc Dubin, Alex Martin, Rebecca Jones
+Jonathan Power, Charles Lynch, Benjamin Silver, Marc Dubin, Alex Martin, Rebecca Jones

 Below are movies and files associated with the article "Distinctions among real and apparent respiratory motions in human fMRI data".
 All movies are 1080p and will look best at full-screen resolutions.
 The movies stream from YouTube.
 Click on links to download movies or files.
 Files to download are hosted on Dropbox Pro; if the links don't work our traffic has exceeded its 200GB/day limit and the links will be re-enabled the following day.